7.7 IR Exposure and Readout

 See Section 12.3.1 of the Phase II Proposal Instructions, Tables 12.6 to 12.7, for the sample times associated with each combination of sample sequence and subarray size.
 Note that the sample times for a given sample sequence name are shorter for smaller subarrays.

-SPARS5, introduced during cycle 23, is expected to be especially useful for spatially scanned grism observations of bright stars (see Section 8.6).
+SPARS5, introduced during Oct 2015 (cycle 23), is especially useful for spatially scanned grism observations of bright stars (see Section 8.6).

 Certain combinations of IR subarrays and sample sequences give rise to images containing a sudden low-level jump in the overall background level of the image.
-The cause of the artifact is under investigation (see Section 7.4.4).
+Observers can avoid this effect by ordering image sizes within a visit from large to small (see Section 7.4.4).

 WFC3 Instrument Handbook